 A version of this connection has been rated through testing at the time of publishing this index.
-Connections identified as 'rated' are specified in the manufacturer's literature or included in the WoodWorks Inventory of Fire Resistance-Tested Mass Timber Assemblies & Penetrations.
+Connections identified as 'rated' are specified in the manufacturer's literature or included in the WoodWorks Fire & Acoustic Database.
 Some rated assemblies may include a topping that is not indicated in this index.

-o Level II It is possible that the connection as shown in the index is inherently fire resistant and may meet fire-rating requirements.
-The addition of fire caulking, grout or sealing may be required.
+o Level II

+It is possible that the connection as shown in the index is inherently fire resistant and may meet fire-rating requirements.
+The addition of fire caulking, grout, or sealing may be required.
 Verification of fire-rating resistance is in accordance with tested or calculated assemblies as specified in the IBC.

-o Level III Connection includes exposed steel components requiring protection to achieve the desired fire-resistance rating.
+o Level III

+Connection includes exposed steel components requiring protection to achieve the desired fire-resistance rating.
 In many cases, fire-rating requirements can be met by concealing a connection using wood, concrete, gypsum or other approved materials.
 Methods of protection may include spray fireproofing or intumescent paint.
-Guidance on fire rating can be found in the American Wood Council's (AWC's), Calculating the Fire Resistance of Wood o Level I o Class 3

-Members and Assemblies Technical Report No. 10 (TR 10) and the 2021 IBC.
+Guidance on fire rating can be found in the American Wood Council's (AWC's), Calculating the Fire Resistance of Wood Members and Assemblies Technical Report No. 10 (TR 10) and the IBC.